 You’ll usually get a side dish of sour cream for dipping or to use as a condiment.

-Belarus food in Minsk: Try some traditional Dessert
+Belarus food in Minsk: Try a traditional dessert

 Any sophisticated dessert creations often come from western Europe and the rest of the world.